7185/lemuria/README.md

 ```bash
 $ pip3 install --user -r srv/requirements.txt
 ```
-### Create an empty database and import the json file
+### Create an empty database and import the dump files

 Go into `srv/tools`, then run the following: